BLOG

 In the current Israeli hostage crisis, uncertainty surrounds the fate of those still held captive in Gaza.
 The situation has become increasingly complex as different officials provide varying accounts about how many hostages remain alive.

-While the Hills around Jerusalem Burn
+While the Hills Around Jerusalem Burn

 A Day of Dual Significance: Israel's Remembrance to Independence Day Transition Marred by Fire